music-suite/music-suite/src/TypeErrors.md

 ### Use :info, not :type

+### Understand Semigroup, Monoid, Applicative and Monad

+Standard classes, TypeClassopedia
+etc.

-### Understand basic lenses
+### Understand lenses, prisms, isos and traversals (intuitively)

+The `lens` library uses state-of-the art Haskell to provide a very generic way of accessing nested structure.

-The `lens` library is famously huge.
-The concepts you need to use Music Suite are `Lens`, `Prism`, `Iso` and `Traversal`.
+The concepts you need to use Music Suite are
+`Lens`, `Prism`, `Iso` and `Traversal`.

-The most common error in code that uses lenses is mixing up a lenses with functions, i.e. writing `duration` when you mean `view duration`.
+The most common error in code that uses lenses is mixing up a lenses with functions, i.e. writing `duration x` when you mean `x^.duration` (or `view duration x`).
 This will give you an error that looks something like this:

     Couldn't match expected type `Duration' with actual type `a0 -> f0 a0'

-### Get an intuition for what the classes and type functions do

-Standard classes, TypeClassopedia
-etc.